INBDE® history and purpose

 About the INBDE

 The Integrated National Board Dental Examination is a high-stakes exam consisting of multiple questions requiring candidates to use their clinical skills to successfully complete one or more dental problem-solving tasks.
-This two-day exam replaces the NBDE Part I, which was discontinued in 2021.
-It will also replace the NBDE Part II, which will be discontinued at the end of 2022.
+This two-day examination replaced the NBDE Parts I and II in 2022.

 The INBDE is available to all state dental boards nationwide.
 Exam content is the same for all regions of the country, regardless of the curriculum implemented at different dental schools.